wp-plugins/my-plugin-information/readme.txt

 == Installation ==

-1. Upload the directory `/my-plugin-info/` to the `/wp-content/plugins/` directory
+1. Upload the directory `/my-plugin-information/` to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
-3. Add a shortcode such as `[mpi slug='my-plugin-info' field='version']` to your post or page and change the slug to your plugin slug.
+3. Add a shortcode such as `[mpi slug='my-plugin-information' field='version']` to your post or page and change the slug to your plugin slug.

 == Frequently Asked Questions ==

-Take a look at the [official "My Plugin Info" FAQ](http://www.dreamsonline.net/wordpress-plugins/my-plugin-info/).
+Take a look at the [official "My Plugin Info" FAQ](http://www.dreamsonline.net/wordpress-plugins/my-plugin-information/).

 == Changelog ==

+= 0.1.1
+* Structual changes to improve logic

-= 0.0.1
+= 0.1
 * This is the first version